 Joanna has four adult children and seven grandchildren and lives in Wayland, Massachusetts.
 She enjoys traveling, gardening, reading and needlework.

-Fred graduated from Harvard University in 1970 with a Bachelor of Arts degree.
-He then received a Master in Business Education from the Harvard Graduate School of Business Administration in 1972 and a Juris Doctor from the University of Michigan Law School in 1975.
-He is a member of the Christian Legal Society, the New Hampshire Bar Association, and the American Bar Association, and an elder at Grace Bible Fellowship in Concord, New Hampshire.
+Fred is an honors graduate of Harvard College (1970), Harvard Graduate School of Business Administration (1972) and the University of Michigan Law School (1975).
+He is a member of the Christian Legal Society, the New Hampshire Bar Association, and the American Bar Association, and an adult Bible teacher at CenterPoint church in Concord, NH.

 Virginia Snoddy’s career included several years as a school teacher and a stint as a flight attendant for Pan-American World Airlines.
 She served as Director of Christian Education at Westminster Presbyterian Church in Charlotte, North Carolina, and for the Mecklenberg Presbytery of the Synod of North Carolina.
 She also worked for the New York City Mission Society summer camps and at a Spanish church and school for the Board of National Missions of the Presbyterian Church in Albuquerque, New Mexico.